This blog was updated in June 2022.

 This translates to you being able to transfer large volumes of data from one PC to another in very little time, which is a huge help when upgrading to a new system.

 If you’re looking to charge devices such as your mobile or notebook quickly, then a Thunderbolt 4 cable is perfect, giving you a fast charge so you’re not sitting around waiting.

 What’s new with Thunderbolt 4?

-VT-d based DMA protection helps prevent security threats by remapping requests from external devices.
-It also does the appropriate checks for proper permissions, so you get extra security…
+Standard VT-d based DMA protection helps prevent security threats by remapping requests from external devices.
+Thunderbolt 4 has an advanced version of this as it also does the appropriate checks for proper permissions, giving you extra security.

-This is a brand-new feature which allows your PC to be brought out of hibernation with peripherals which are connected through a dock.
-Very convenient.
+A completely brand-new feature for Thunderbolt 4, the wake from sleep mode allows your PC to be brought out of hibernation with peripherals which are connected through a dock.
+Convenient and nifty.

 What are the benefits of gaming with Thunderbolt 4?

-If you want to boost the graphical performance of your laptop of lightweight PC then you can connect an external GPU.
+And if you want to boost the graphical performance of your laptop or lightweight PC, then you can connect an external GPU.
 This allows you to play more games at higher settings.

 With Thunderbolt 4, it doesn’t matter if you opt for a desktop or laptop – the bonuses are the same.
 If you want to invest in Thunderbolt 4 technology today, then you should head over to the Ebuyer store today where we have all your cable and dock needs.